mahmoudparsian/machine-learning-course/docs/KNN/README.md

 Steps for finding KNN:

 ````
-1. Determine the value of k = number of
+1. Determine the value of K = number of
    nearest neighbors to be considered.

+   K = 1
+   K = 3
+   K = 5

 2. Calculate the distance (Euclidean is the most
    popular implementation to work by hand) between
    the query instance and all the training samples

 3. Sort the distance and determine nearest neighbors
-   based on the k-th minimum distance
+   based on the K-th minimum distance

 4. Gather the category/class labels of the
    k nearest neighbors.